Pleyades17/upgrading-ethereum-book/src/book.md

 The `ExecutionPayload` is contained in the [`BeaconBlock`](/part3/containers/blocks/#beaconblock) structure.

-The fields of `ExecutionPayload` mostly reflect the old structure of Eth1 blocks as described in Ethereum's [Yellow Paper](https://ethereum.org/615606b8e1e1da72687e66dba79771e9/yellow-paper-berlin.pdf)[^fn-yellow-paper-berlin], section 4.3.
+The fields of `ExecutionPayload` mostly reflect the old structure of Eth1 blocks as described in Ethereum's [Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf), section 4.3.
 Differences from the Eth1 block structure are noted in the comments.

-[^fn-yellow-paper-berlin]: This is intended to be a permalink to the Yellow Paper's "Berlin" edition, a pre-Merge version of the YP.
-At the time of writing, the YP has not been updated for the "London" upgrade and is therefore missing the [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) field `base_fee_per_gas`.

 The execution payload differs from an old Eth1 block in the following respects: